Skip to main content

 Allergic reactions to the flu shot

-It’s also possible that you could have an allergic reaction to the flu vaccine.
-This is usually caused by an allergic reaction to something else in the vaccine rather than the influenza virus fragments.
+You can have an allergic reaction to the flu vaccine.
+This is usually caused by an allergic reaction to other vaccine components, not the influenza virus fragments.

 Allergic reactions to the flu shot can range from mild to severe.
 Mild reactions are not life-threatening.
 They can include symptoms like: